JakubPawinski/gitcode-solutions/README.md

 ### 📈 Code Quality Trend

-AI code reviews reported 100% clean‑code suggestions with no bugs, performance, or security issues.
-This indicates your current code is well‑structured and readable, though you have an opportunity to incorporate deeper best‑practice guidance and optimization techniques as you take on more complex problems.
+AI reviews flagged only clean‑code suggestions (100% info), indicating your code is already bug‑free and performant.
+The next step is to adopt deeper best‑practice patterns to move from "clean" to "exceptional" code.

 ---